furbrain/STIC/firmware/docs/source/index.rst

   flat with the display up, then with the display down and the laser pointing the other direction.
 Then one with laser pointing up and one with the laser pointing down.
 These four readings do not need to be accurate

-* for readings 9-16, put the blue pointy cap of the SAP6 on a well-defined point and - carefully - take 8 readings that all accurately hit a target (this should be a second, well-defined point).
+* for readings 9-16, put the pointy cap of the SAP6 on a well-defined point and - carefully - take 8 readings that all accurately hit a target (this should be a second, well-defined point).
 Barrel roll (ie rotate around the long axis) the SAP6 by 45 degrees for each successive reading

-* finally, for readings 17-24, repeat readings 9-16 but have the target be a point rotated around 90° from the previous target.
+* finally, for readings 17-24, repeat readings 9-16 but with a new target.
+Ideally around 90° from the previous target.

 When you press **B** after taking your 24 readings the screen will go blank for a few seconds then it will display your